Do electrolytes give you energy?

 How long does it take for the electrolytes to start working?

-It takes about 2 hours for your body to rehydrate you after having a significant amount of electrolytes-rich diet/fluids.
+It takes about 2 hours for your body to rehydrate after having a significant amount of electrolytes-rich diet/fluids.
 Sports drinks are helpful for athletes to replenish their electrolytes.

 What can cause electrolyte imbalance?